vmario89/Attraccess/docs/developer/get-started.md

 ### Plugin Development

-Attraccess supports a plugin system for both frontend and backend extensions.
+FabAccess supports a plugin system for both frontend and backend extensions.
 For detailed information on plugin development, please refer to the [Plugin Development Guide](/developer/plugins.md).

 > [!NOTE]
-> Plugins are a powerful way to extend Attraccess functionality without modifying the core codebase.
+> Plugins are a powerful way to extend FabAccess functionality without modifying the core codebase.
 They can be developed and distributed independently.

 ## Useful Commands